rjpw/tuio-express/README.md

 Experiments with TUIO and NodeJS using Express

 ## Project Description
+This work demonstrates one possible use of [osc.js](https://github.com/colinbdclark/osc.js) in the browser, extending their udp-browser example [found here](https://github.com/colinbdclark/osc.js-examples) to reflect TUIO messages.

-This project is a proof of concept client-server pair meant to demonstrate the viability of:
+The project is a proof of concept client-server pair meant to demonstrate the viability of:

-* Handling TUIO details in the browser
+* Defining a [TUIO](http://www.tuio.org) implementation in the browser
 * Improving reconnects by means of socket.io
 * Supporting multiple distinct TUIO sources through a single server
 * Supporting a variety of TUIO message types